drummonds/fab_support/README.markdown

 Code to implement staging in Fabric and recipes for using that staging for pelican deployments and Django to Heroku.
+It supports a local .env file importing for storing secrets that you don't want to store in git.

+In the root fabfile create a dictionary like this which documents how to deploy each stage

+STAGES = {
+    'localhost': {
+        'comment': 'Local build and serving from output directory', 'destination': '',
+        'copy_method': copy_null,
+    },
+    'harddisk': {
+        'comment': 'For serving locally on this computer in another directory. ', 'destination': 'C:/Sites/www.drummond.info',
+        'copy_method': copy_file,
+    },
+    'production': {
+        'destination': 'W:/www.drummond.info',
+        'copy_method': copy_file,
+    },
+}

 ## Stages
 I have create a fab-support.py which does the heavy lifting.
-Then in your fabric file you have a dictionary:
+In the root fabfile create a dictionary like this which documents how to deploy each stage:

 ```python
 # Definition of different environments to deploy to